-- (1) The operator of an education facility must collect, record and store the following information: - (a) a list of persons enrolled at the education facility who have been notified under clause 27(1) that they may have been exposed to COVID-19; and - (b) any results of tests for COVID-19 of those employees or persons enrolled at the education facility who may have been exposed to COVID-19, including the acceptable evidence of a negative test result for COVID-19 provided to the operator of the education facility under clause 28(2). - (2) For the purposes of complying with this clause, an operator of an education facility is authorised to use any information that it holds under subclause (1).
+- (1) The operator of an education facility must collect, record and store the following information: - (a) the dates on which they were notified under clause 11(3)(a) or 16(3)(a) of any diagnosed persons or probable cases who attended the education facility during their infectious period; and - (b) the dates that any diagnosed persons or probable cases attended the education facility during their infectious period; and - (c) a list of all the workers at the education facility who have been identified as exposed persons as a result of their exposure to any diagnosed persons or probable cases at the education facility. - (2) For the purposes of complying with this clause, an operator of an education facility is authorised to use any information that it holds under subclause (1).

-Part 6 - Social contacts and symptomatic persons in the community
+Part 7 - Social contacts and symptomatic persons in the community